-Currency risk remains the largest market risk exposure, which is actively monitored with the aim of matching assets and liabilities in respective currencies.
+NIA-UK continue to be exposed to currency risks, which are actively monitored with the aim of matching assets and liabilities in respective currencies.
 Currency risk arises for NIA - UK as reinsurance business is transacted in many underlying currencies, when premiums are received, they are converted by our bank counterparties to either GBP, EUR, USD at the prevailing exchange rate on that day.
 When claims are paid at a later date, these same currencies are converted back to the currency in which the policyholder purchased a reinsurance contract in order to settle the liability.
 This gives rise to exchange gains and losses depending on global rates as liabilities fall due, and the currency risk arises where there is a mismatch of assets and liabilities in underlying transaction currencies.

-During 2021/22 NIA - UK continued to match assets and liabilities in respective currencies thereby reducing currency risks compared to 2020/21 (see figure 16 above).
+During 2022/23 NIA - UK continued to match assets and liabilities in respective currencies thereby reducing currency risks compared to 2021/22 (see figure 16 above).